 G. A. Miller, Sydney

 Gustav Adolph Carlberg (Miller), despite being quoted by the company he started as Swedish born, was actually born in Sydney in 1879 to Swedish parents.
 He was apprenticed to W. J. Amor (see below) before joining a Mr Morris in 1900 in partnership as badge and medallion makers ‘Miller and Morris’, which became ‘Miller and Sons’ circa 1914.
 A tender was accepted in 1906 by them to supply military uniform buttons.
 Gustav died in Sydney on the 9th January 1947.
-The firm became G. A. Millers circa 1919 and continues today.
+The firm became G. A. Millers circa 1919 and continues today as Millers Ltd.

 James McBean & Son, Melbourne